 TL072 is not a “rail-to-rail” one and for +9 V supply voltage can output maximum signal of +6 V amplitude.
 Moreover, for TL072 in 4sum circuit and 9 V battery supply (decreased by protection diode voltage drop – check the schematic), the maximum input voltage is around 8,3 V. So, the whole circuit headroom will be defined by ICs output voltage swing, which is exactly 5,6 V.

-I also run fast tests for NE5532, as it is considered as great choice for audio circuits:
+I also run fast tests for NE5532, as a lot of people consider it as great choice for audio circuits:

 - runtime (single run) @ 15 mA supply current: